If I could give another synonym to the word ‘Adventure’ it would be ‘Jonas Deichmann’.

 Born in Stuttgart and raised in the Black Forest, Germany, Jonas swears by living a life of an adventurer and is better known for his ultra endurance expeditions.

-A wanderer, Jonas lived in seven countries while studying and as he matured, his quest for exploring the world transformed him into an extreme athlete.
+A wanderer, Jonas has lived in seven countries while studying and as he grew-up, his quest for exploring the world transformed him into an extreme athlete.

 His early age exposure to endurance sports helped him to realize his goal and soon he went on to set records one after the other.

 Jonas Deichmann is the first and only person to have set cycling records for all three big continental crossings and a multiple world record holder.

 In 2017, two World Records were set: first the fastest cycling across Europe and second across Eurasia.
 He cycled from Cabo da Roca, Portugal to Vladivostok, Russia in 64 days.